 Just a hop, skip and a 45-minute boat ride away from Bali’s main harbour in Sanur, you’ll find yourself in Nusa Penida, a relatively untouched island that looks like something out of Jurassic Park.
 With its awe-inspiring natural landscapes, hidden beaches, vibrant marine life and breathtaking cultural sights, Nusa Penida is a must-visit destination, and one of our absolute favourite places to explore over a long weekend.

-Due to its size, you’ll want to spend at least two nights on the islands, ticking off all the best places to visit in Nusa Penida.
+Due to its size, you’ll want to spend at least two nights on the islands, ticking off all the best must-do activities and places to visit in Nusa Penida.
 Bring your camera – and a sense of adventure – because a trip to Nusa Penida is an otherworldly experience that’s definitely worthy of your Bali bucket list.

 Tours, attractions and best places to visit